 * He didn’t pursue charges against the Bush administration.

 There was a strong case for prosecuting Bush officials who designed torture policy, but he was trying not to appear partisan and divisive – which he was later labeled anyway.
 Given his eventual partisan reputation, maybe he should have, but…

-From “you LIE,” uttered by a representative during a join session of Congress in in 2009 to Georgia senator praying for Obama’s death – in public, he’s put up with a lot of rubbish.
+From “you LIE,” uttered by a representative during a joint session of Congress in 2009 to Georgia senator praying for Obama’s death – in public, he’s put up with a lot of rubbish.
 Someone said in 2016 that he invented racism in America, someone with no understanding of US history.

 *When Barack Obama became President, the economy was on the verge of collapse.
 And now, it’s not.

 A second raise in the basic interest rate recently is a pretty good sign of that.
 He just reached a record-setting 80 months of job growth.
 Since 2010, businesses have added more than 15.1 million jobs.
 That’s longer than any president ever has before.

 Those with a memory will recall it came about because private insurance prices were spiraling out of control.
 Even the “replaced” product the GOP promises will likely protect those with pre-existing conditions, and those under 26 on their parents’ policy.
 This NY Times article suggests “a transformation of the delivery of health care may be an enduring legacy for the president.”